CampusVH/cvh-camera/README.md

 In order to authenticate itself, the sender has to provide a slot and a token by emitting a `sender_init` event.
 These values are provided through the query string of the sender web page.
 When the server receives the `sender_init` event it validates the slot and the token and sends a response.

-After a successful initialisation the connectin to janus is established.
+After a successful initialisation the connectin to Janus is established.
 When the camera is shared, the id of the transmitted Janus feed is determined and then sent to the server using the `set_feed_id` event.
 On the server the corresponding slot will save that feed id.
 This will then be used to tell all receivers which feed id to attach to.

 When the sender socket disconnects, an event will be emitted, notifying the receivers to remove the corresponding feed.